Desert Commander: Synopsis

 World War II began when the German army of Adolf Hitler invaded Poland through the use of the infamous blitzkrieg technique.
 By June 1940, France formally surrendered to Nazi Germany; making Germany the strongest nation in Continental Europe.
 Benito Mussolini, the dictator of Fascist Italy had signed a military alliance with Germany at the time.
 He looked at this opportunity to transform the Mediterranean Sea into an "Italian Lake."
 Axis forces managed to deliver their invading troops to Egypt by September 1940.
 However, the Italian army was instantly defeated by the British counterattackers who had a duty to protect Egypt.
 Germany was determined to help Italy win their conflict while preparing for their fateful campaign in the Soviet Union at the same time.

 Development and release

-Desert Commander was first released in Japan by Kemco on April 28, 1988 and later in North America on June 1989.
+Desert Commander was first released in Japan by Kemco on April 28, 1988 and later in North America in June 1989.
 The soundtrack was composed by Hiroyuki Masuno.
 Prior to its launch in the North American market, the game was titled Desert Tank Force before being renamed to Desert Commander and was showcased multiple times at the Summer and Winter editions of Consumer Electronics Show from 1988 to 1989 respectively.
-In the original Japanese version, players choose between the Allied Forces of Generals George S. Patton and Bernard Montgomery, and the Axis Powers of General Erwin Rommel.
+In the campaign in the original Japanese version, the player takes command of the Afrika Korps as Erwin Rommel against Bernard Montgomery's British forces.
+Then, on the result screen after the victory, Adolf Hitler praises the player.
 For the North American release, the factions were not named and the conflict remained opaque.
 On April 24, 2013, the title's soundtrack was included as part of the ROM Cassette Disc In KEMCO music album by City Connection's Clarice Disk label.